kdr1080k/faith_auto/docs/README.md

-# FlexCar Documentation
+# Faith Auto Documentation

-Welcome to the FlexCar documentation.
-This documentation provides comprehensive information about the FlexCar car subscription platform.
+Welcome to the Faith Auto documentation.
+This documentation provides comprehensive information about the Faith Auto car subscription platform.

 ## Table of Contents